 If you don't want a mouse in your house, pest control experts say you should check for holes and cracks.
-Sean Sherwood from Poulin's Pest Control in Regina said the rodents can sneak into a hole the size of your pinky finger.
+Shawn Sherwood from Poulin's Pest Control in Regina said the rodents can sneak into a hole the size of your pinky finger.

 "People will look at a hole that small and go, "Ain't no way a mouse is getting in there,'" Sherwood said.
 "I've got news for you: he's in there in a heartbeat and you can't underestimate how small a hole they can get into.
 It really is that easy for them."